mAarnos/Hakkapeliitta/README.md

 ### Binaries

 Binaries can be found inside the directory "bin".
 If there are no binaries for your operating system, see the next part.
+To get the binaries, download the whole repository as a zip or clone it somewhere.
+Github doesn't allow directly downloading the binaries as far as I know.

 ### Compiling it yourself